 Alcohol withdrawal syndrome (AWS) is the name for the symptoms that occur when a heavy drinker suddenly stops or significantly reduces their alcohol intake.
 With AWS, you may experience a combination of physical and emotional symptoms, from mild anxiety and fatigue to nausea.
 Some symptoms of AWS are as severe as hallucinations and seizures.
 At its most extreme, AWS can be life-threatening.

-Symptoms of AWS may appear anywhere from six hours to a few days after your last drink.
+The signs and symptoms of AWS may appear anywhere from six hours to a few days after your last drink.
 These usually include at least two of the following:

-Symptoms may worsen over two to three days and persist for weeks.
+The symptoms may worsen over two to three days and persist for weeks.
 They may be more noticeable when you wake up with less alcohol in your blood.

 Your doctor will review your medical history, ask about your symptoms, and conduct a physical exam.
 Some signs your doctor will look for include:

 Your doctor may also perform a toxicology screen.
 This tests how much alcohol is in your body.

 The Clinical Institute withdrawal assessment of alcohol (CIWA-Ar) is a series of questions used to measure AWS.
 Your doctor may use this test to diagnose AWS.
 It can also be used to determine the severity of your symptoms.
 The scale measures the following 10 symptoms:

 Treatment for AWS depends on how severe your symptoms are.
 Some people can be treated at home, but others may need supervised care in a hospital setting to avoid potentially dangerous complications such as seizures.

 The first goal of treatment is to keep you comfortable by managing your symptoms.
 Alcohol counseling is another important treatment goal.
 Your doctor will want you to stop drinking as quickly and safely as possible.